hugoquene/tempo/README.md

 - 2010: several changes in audio measurements
 - 2022: does not only work on entire file but also reports tempo for each interval of interval tier of associated TextGrid

-The script requires Praat (www.praat.org) to run.
+The script requires a running instance of Praat (www.praat.org).

 ## Sample of output:

-This output was produced using intervals on tier 1 (which were created by choosing _Sound: To Textgrid (silences)..._ with default settings, which however are not optimal for this audio recording):
+This output was produced using intervals on tier 1 (the interval tier was created by choosing _Sound: To Textgrid (silences)..._ with default settings, which however are not optimal for this example speech recording):
 ```
 # for entire Sound:
 # sound, textgrid, nsyll (syll), dur (s), tempo (syll/s), ASD (s/syll)